 Prohibited Pre-Employment Practices

 The Minnesota Human Rights Act, and Minnesota Statutes, section 363A.08, subd.
-4(a), provides it is an illegal, discriminatory employment practice for an employer — before a job applicant is hired — to require or request the person to furnish information that pertains to the following: race, religion, national origin, public assistance, sex, color, marital status, sexual orientation, age, creed, or disability.
+4(a), provides it is an illegal, discriminatory employment practice for an employer — before a job applicant is hired — to require or request the person to furnish information that pertains to the following: race, religion, national origin, public assistance, sex, color, marital status, sexual orientation, familial status, age, creed, or disability.

 This prohibition includes pre-employment information sought or obtained by any of these means: